-If you’re still unsure of how to set up your lights, check out our visual guide at the end of this article.
+If you’re still unsure of how to set up your lights, check out our visual guide below…

 If you have shorter lamps, put them on tables on either side of you if possible.
 You can also play around with different bulb shades to see what looks best.
 Some bulbs will give off a blueish, natural glow, while others will have a yellowish tint to them.

 Or attaching Christmas lights around the frame of your bed or couch looks cool too.
 You can even get light strands with your favorite characters on them: Hello Kitty, Star Wars characters, etc.

 This first image shows an overview of how you will want to set your lights up in your cam room.
-One light directly in front of you, behind your webcam and two lights on either side of you, pointed at you, placed in front of you.
+One light directly in front of you, behind your webcam, and two lights on either side of you, pointed at you, placed in front of you.

-Your second light should be placed on the left hand side of you, but still in front of you.
+Your second light should be placed on the left-hand side of you, but still in front of you.
 Make sure it’s pointed at you and at the same height as you.

-Your final light should be on the right hand side of you, but still in front of you.
+Your final light should be on the right-hand side of you, but still in front of you.
 Again, make sure it’s pointed at you and at the same height as you.